F5Networks/terraform-provider-bigip/website/docs/r/bigip_sys_ntp.html.markdown

 * `/Common/NTP1` - Is the description of the NTP server in the main or common partition of BIG-IP.

 * `time.facebook.com` - Is the  NTP server configured on the BIG-IP.

+* `servers` - (Optional) Adds NTP servers to or deletes NTP servers from the BIG-IP system.

+* `timezone` - (Optional) Specifies the time zone that you want to use for the system time.